 About midday my eyes were hurting, so I had a 40 minute nap to let them recover.
 My brain took some time to recover from the nap, but it was worth it on my eyes.
 I hope this becomes the start of a trend of getting up earlier rather than at midday, because I'm really not coping well with not having to get out of bed at all for classes on half of the days in the week, and then having to be up for classes at 10 am on the others.

 Time will tell.

 Emacs is growing on me.
-I can't remember if I've talked about this before, but I'm now using Emacs's keybinds in VSCode, and I'm creating Bibliogram in VSCode.
+I can't remember if I've talked about this before, but I'm now using Emacs's keybinds in VSCode.
 Some of the keybinds are quite comfy, actually.
 I've been thinking about learning an Emacs distribution like Spacemacs or Doom because they have more sensible builtin packages and keybinds but I really don't want to have to relearn Emacs another time.
 We'll see how I go with mostly defaults, I can always move over later.

 I'm writing this post in Emacs, actually.
 It's pretty comfy, and I just love the incremental search feature for going back and editing grammar or inserting a word earlier in the document.

 I'm now typing at around 26 WPM on MessagEase.
 I'm still looking at the keyboard a lot, but in another week or two I bet I'll have committed the letter positions entirely to memory, which means typing will be a lot faster.